 This has been one of the biggest debates within the fitness industry that has led to many a heated argument between manufacturers and brand fanatics for years.
 Who offers the best dumbbells with a solid steel core and urethane coating?
 Before we get into urethane specifics, do you know the difference between rubber and urethane and what makes urethane the superior dumbbell coating?
 Rubber has certain disadvantages that are not present in urethane.
 Rubber is vulnerable to abrasion and ultra-violet light, which can cause it to prematurely crack and eventually peel.
 Depending on the quality and materials used, rubber can also carry an odor that is exacerbated when confined to small areas.
 Urethane is immune to all such vulnerabilities and where impact resistance and longevity is concerned, it is superior.
 In our opinion some of the best urethane formulations are the German made urethane used on all the IRON COMPANY urethane dumbbells and barbells as well as the American made urethane by Ivanko and Iron Grip.
 Together Ivanko and Iron Grip have probably spent more time and money on polyurethane formulation research and development than all free weight companies in the world combined.
 And it definitely shows in their products.

 Iron Grip urethane dumbbell sets have been a big part of the US Military training programs for years.
 The fact that Iron Grip beat most other manufacturers to the market with a solid steel urethane coated dumbbell may have played a big part in that but if not the quality and anti-corrosive benefits that urethane and hard chrome plating provide definitely did.
 When the military sets up a gym on a Navy ship or out in the middle of the desert, the last thing they want is for it all to turn into a pile of rust.
-The Ivanko steel dumbbells are equally impressive and have become favorites among many top universities, pro sports teams and club.
+The Ivanko solid steel urethane dumbbells are equally impressive and have become favorites among many top universities, pro sports teams and club.
 There is an article written by Ivanko President and Founder Tom Lincir called “Rediscovering American Quality”.
 It is a very interesting article that gives a lot of insight on manufacturing overseas as opposed to the US.
 But in this article Ivanko displays an image of sawed cross sections of solid steel urethane dumbbells to specifically show the differences in urethane thickness between them, Iron Grip and two offshore brands.
 If this photo is untouched and all images used are using the same scale, then Ivanko does appear to offer the thickest urethane coating compared to these other brands.
 On a side note, the thickest urethane coating on an imported dumbbell that we currently know of is the IRON COMPANY IC-UDB which features a 3/8” (10mm) thick German polyurethane.

 Why are solid steel dumbbells the best dumbbells for commercial use?